GameWin221/Jack2Digital/README.md

 ### Real-time audio playback
 The board works as an "audio device" that you can hear in real-time through your PC.

+In both ways it can be used as an analog microphone recorder/player.

 ## Technical details
 Raspberry Pi Pico (RP2040) communicates with my PC over USB CDC using the TinyUSB library bundled with the Pico C SDK.
 The samples are collected via ADC running freely at a given frequency that matches the desired sample rate.
-The samples are stored in a FIFO queue and then collected in the main loop once a sample shows up.
-The samples are then sent in batches of 32 in order to always send exactly 64 bytes of data per USB packet. *(Afaik the ADC sample rate should be twice as high as the output sample rate at some point, I'll look into it)*
+The samples are written directly to the `sample_buf` buffer via DMA and once the buffer is filled, DMA issues an interrupt sending the whole buffer over USB. *(Afaik the ADC sample rate should be twice as high as the output sample rate and "interpolated" at some point, I'll look into it)*

 ## Compiling it